 - 4.6.1.1.
 RACE EVENT points are scored in Official Series Races. - 4.6.1.2.
 Races are valued by the Strength of Field (SOF), which is based on the iRatings of the drivers in the field.
-The higher the average strength of field, the more points are available for each finishing position. - 4.6.1.3.
+The higher the strength of field, the more points are available for each finishing position. - 4.6.1.3.
 Race event points are adjusted for field size.
 The larger the field the smaller the difference in points awarded for each finishing position. - 4.6.1.4.
 RACE WEEK POINTS: Drivers may compete in as many Official Series Races as they choose in a given race week. - 4.6.1.5.
-The best 50% of a driver's race performances (based on points scored) in a given Race Week will be averaged at the conclusion of each Official Series Race during the week.
-The final average at the conclusion of the Race Week will be the driver's Race Week Point Total and count towards the season championships in that series. - 4.6.1.6.
-Example: If a driver competes in five official races in the Skip Barber Series in a given week, the driver's best three race-point totals are averaged and those points go towards the driver's season championship points total. - 4.6.1.7.
-SEASON RACE POINTS are calculated by totaling the race week points earned by a driver in a given series in a single season.
-A driver's best 8 weeks of the 12 Race weeks will count towards Individual and Club Championships.
+The best 25% of a driver's race performances (based on points scored) in a given Race Week will be averaged at the conclusion of each Official Series Race during the week.
+The final average at the conclusion of the Race Week will be the driver's Race Week Point Total and count towards the season championships in that series.
+See Table 4.6.1 - 4.6.1.6.
+Example: If a driver competes in 4 official races, his/her best 1 would count; race 5 to 8 times and best 2 would count; raced 9 to 12 times and average of best 3 would count; etc